SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 ### 5. What was the significance or larger impact of the main finding?

 - the dateset itself is useful for the entire world doing data analysis
-- the forecasting data can
+- the forecasting data can help with rapid policy changes and preparations.
+Being able to see two week into the future, especially at the beginning of the pandemic, is incredibly useful.